Manchester Airport security: how to speed through in 2026

 This is due to aviation security rules that prohibit sharp items or blades (with a length of more than 6cm) in your hand luggage.
 Frequently confiscated items also include scissors, multi-tools, and packs of darts.

 This is due to aviation security rules that prohibit sharp items or blades (with a length of more than 6cm) in your hand luggage.
-Frequently confiscated items also include scissors, multi-tools, hacksaws and open razors and razor blades.
+Frequently confiscated items also include scissors, multi-tools, hacksaws, and open razors and razor blades.

 You may be able to pack darts in your hold luggage, but please contact your airline for more information.